when to schedule...

 This is dependent on each session as no two sessions are alike.
 I provide an estimate of the minimum number of images you will receive and galleries range from 15-100 images.
 I deliver digital files so you can print on your own.

 50% candid + 50% prompts = 100% chill experience

 Typically the photos I take are half prompts and half candid.
 I will direct you but I also keep clicking to capture natural interactions.

 When I am photographing sessions or events I go into work mode.
 My eyes are scanning the area and I am forever searching for the best light.
 Sometimes I stop mid-sentence to take a photo and that's because I am in the zone.
 I will dive into giving you directions and prompts but feel free to stop me at any time to offer suggestions, adjust or throw around some ideas too!

 after your session

-Portrait galleries are ready within 3 weeks.
+Portrait and Engagement galleries are ready within 6 weeks.
 I send a link to your online gallery via email and you are able to download the images and print on your own, there is also an option to print directly through the online gallery at the professional lab.
 Pro tip: print your photos first and/or select your favorites for an album.
 Jumping straight to sharing them on social media often delays printing them out.

 hats & caps